Loading...

 Order matters!
 Withdraw from taxable accounts first, then Traditional IRA/401k, then Roth IRA last.

-Learn the optimal withdrawal order →
+Learn a common withdrawal order →

 At age 73, you must start withdrawing from Traditional 401k/IRA.
 This affects your strategy.